CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowSshBatchExecutor.md

 ```

 ### -Description
-A detailed description about the batch APIs.
+Detailed description of the batch APIs.

 ```yaml
 Type: string